-Kortid stood arrested.
+Kortid stood very still.
 His gaze was riveted on Verlem's face, his eyes beginning to shine with an inner light that was no longer that of fear.
 His voice was husky when he spoke.
-"You said you were fay.
+"You said you were fey.
 But you are much more than that.
 You are an angel, truly.
 First you bring me healing, now you bring protection.
 And all for love."

-Kortid sank down onto his mat so that he was practically on his knees before Verlem as he gingerly touched his hand.
+Kortid sank down onto his mat, so that he was practically on his knees before Verlem as he gingerly touched his hand.
 "A guardian angel.
 Radiating with a magic, a power like no other."

-The halls of the bath palace were filled with idlers strolling about, laughing and murmuring, embalming the place with the gentle hum of contented human company.
-Nibbling small delicacies or holding on to a glass in their hand, they drifted from one stall to another, discussing a book here, learning a knitting pattern over there.
+The halls of the bath palace were filled with idlers strolling about, laughing and murmuring, embalming the place with the gentle hum of contented company.
+Nibbling small delicacies or holding a glass in their hand, they drifted from one stall to another, discussing a book here, learning a knitting pattern there.

-Amalai let the sound of music lure her through large glass doors at the back into, well, not exactly a portal.
+Amalai let the sound of music lure her through glass doors at the back into, well, not exactly a portal.
 But a sort of in-between place.
-Gradually, imperceptibly, the farther she went in, the more the palatial parlor she had entered transformed into an old, arabesque greenhouse.
+Gradually, imperceptibly, the farther she went, the more the palatial parlor she had entered transformed into an old, arabesque greenhouse.
 White-coated iron held up large panes of glass, and playfully wrought chairs and tables sat between increasingly large potted plants.
-More and more, the place turned into a hot, humid forest at the edge of the gardens, sharing in the secret whispering of their verdancy, the cloying scent of velvety blossoms, the hidden lives of tiny beings on spindly legs and silvery wings.
+It became a forest at the edge of the gardens, sharing the cloying scent of blossoms and the secret lives of beings on silvery wings.

-At the far end, Lahoon sat bent over his lute beneath a canopy of white and gold, elevated to the height of small dark tree crowns.
-A few gentle notes were flowing from his strings.

-The audience was hushed, spellbound already.
-Lahoon had entranced them slowly over the course of the evening, taking them further and further into a forest of magic, an enchantment of fairies, a realm of the fay.
+On a dais at the far end, Lahoon bent over his lute beneath a canopy of white and gold.
+A few gentle notes fell from his strings.
+The audience was hushed, spellbound.
+Lahoon had entranced them slowly over the course of the evening, taking them further and further into a world of magic, an enchantment of fairies, a realm of the fey.

 And now his voice rose up, rough and sorrowful, to give them another tale.
 One born in fear and danger, in enmity and fight.
-A tale rising up from the dark side of fay.
+A tale rising up from the dark side of Fey.

 Night fell over Lahoon's song.
-The moon stood high and white in it, pale.
-A ghostly wind whistled through bare branches.
+The moon stood high in it, white as a ghost.
+The wind whistled through bare branches.
 And behind them, a deathly shadow grew, silent, huge, threatening.
 The moonwolf.

-Gliding on soundless paws across the snow, the moonwolf sought her prey-human prey, always.
+Gliding on soundless paws across the snow, the moonwolf sought her prey-human prey.
 Hunger gnawed inside her, mindless need driving her on.